GCF Calculator – Free Greatest Common Factor Finder with Steps

 • Optimization Problems: In computer science, the GCF is used to optimize algorithms, reduce computational complexity, and solve problems involving divisibility and modular arithmetic.

-What is the difference between GCF and LCM?
+What's the difference between GCF and LCM?

-Can the GCF be larger than the smallest number?
+Can the GCF ever be 1?

 References and Further Reading